How Many Inches In 12 Feet

 The Ongoing Debate Between Imperial and Metric Systems

 The debate over whether the United States should fully adopt the metric system continues.
 While the metric system is used by the vast majority of countries, the US still primarily uses the imperial system.
 This can create challenges in international trade and collaboration.
-However, there is a growing push for greater adoption of the metric system in the US, particularly in fields like science and technology.
+Even so, there is a growing push for greater adoption of the metric system in the US, particularly in fields like science and technology.

 Professional Insights